CliMA/ClimaUtilities.jl/docs/src/climaartifacts.md

 Lazy artifacts are incompatible with MPI.
-In parallel runs, each process tries to download the same file, resulting in a race condition and corrupted files (not to mention tens of processing pinging the same server at the same time).
+In parallel runs, each process tries to download the same file, resulting in a race condition and corrupted files (not to mention tens of processes pinging the same server at the same time).
 `ClimaArtifacts` implements a new macro, `@clima_artifact`, to solve this problem.